qeiynn/rpi_motd/README.md

-# Message of the Day
+# Message of the Day - RASPBERRY PI

 Written in pure Bash.
 No need to install any package.
 Tested with Raspbian.